reugn/gemini-cli/README.md

 | !h      | Select a history operation <sup>3</sup>            |

 <sup>1</sup> System instruction (also known as "system prompt") is a more forceful prompt to the model.
-The model will adhere the instructions more strongly than if they appeared in a normal prompt.
+The model will follow instructions more closely than with a standard prompt.
-The system instructions must be specified by the user in the [configuration file](#configuration-file).
+The user must specify system instructions in the [configuration file](#configuration-file).
+Note that not all generative models support them.

 <sup>2</sup> Model operations:
 * Select a generative model from the list of available models